tdewolff/parse/README.md

 The tokenizers are implemented using `ShiftBuffer` and the parsers work on top of the tokenizers.
 Some subpackages have hashes defined (using [Hasher](https://github.com/tdewolff/hasher)) that speed up common byte-slice comparisons.

-## HTML
-HTML hashes.

 ## CSS
-CSS tokenizer, parser and hashes.
+A CSS3 tokenizer and parser.

 [See README here](https://github.com/tdewolff/parse/blob/master/css/README.md).

 ## JS
-JS tokenizer and hashes.
+An ECMAScript5.1 tokenizer.

 [See README here](https://github.com/tdewolff/parse/blob/master/js/README.md).